top of page

 Thali is a Hindi word that means "a large plate."
 As a meal, it simply translates to a large plate or platter with various Indian dishes.

-Add little bowls of chutneys, pickles, some fresh cut lime or lemons, sliced onions or cucumbers, and a cooling raita that makes the meal go around for those that love heat and those that don't.
+Add little bowls of chutneys, pickles, some fresh-cut lime or lemons, sliced onions or cucumbers, and a cooling raita that makes the meal go around for those who love heat and those who don't.

 NAMASKARAKitchen